 Rainbow cake means it’s time to go back to school!

 I can’t believe it but school starts tomorrow for my two older kids.
 The summer went by too quickly and it’s already time to prep lunches, wake up at the crack of dawn and assist with homework.
 After my youngest starts attending her half day program later this month, I will have a few hours to myself every morning.
 Hallelujah!
 I am definitely looking forward to that as I have a lot planned in terms of work and blogging.
-To welcome the school year, I baked our traditional rainbow cake.
+Every summer we have to have rainbow cake before we go back to school.

 The last few days were a whirlwind after returning from our last family vacation with friends.
 Upon coming back home, I received devastating news that one of my best friends who also happens to live in my neighborhood got diagnosed with breast cancer.
 To say it was a shock is an understatement.
 We are still processing it and are waiting to find more information.
 Since finding out, we have been praying, crying and just walking alongside her.
 This is also a note to say just how important it is for all of us women to make sure that we have frequent check ups and make sure to examine our own bodies.
 She noticed a lump and got it checked immediately.
 If you have a chance, please lift a prayer for her.
 She is a fighter and I’m so proud of how she has been handling everything given the circumstance.
 We’re praying that it was caught in the early stage.

 We still managed to fit in our yearly tradition tonight of eating rainbow cake tonight with our neighborhood friends and celebrating the start to a new school year.
 When going through painful struggles and experiencing hardships, it’s these types of gatherings that have even greater meaning to me.
 There is a depth to having these traditions because they are centered around community.
 I’m so thankful for this community because I believe that’s what it truly means to do life together.